JimCurryWang/Deep-Learning-Jot/Segmentation/UNet/README.md

 #### Others

-- In this implementation, the input pixels size and the output pixels size should be the same.( However, the original paper not )
+- In this implementation, the input pixels size and the output pixels size should be the same.( However, the original paper is not )
     - i.g.
 (1, 3, 572, 572) -> (1, 1, 572, 572)
         - batch_size = 3
         - channel_size = 1
         - kernel_size = 572x572

-- Add BatchNorm2d which is not used in original papers (However, the BatchNorm2d concept is launched after Unet...)
+- Add BatchNorm2d which is not used in original papers (However, the BatchNorm2d concept was introduced after Unet...)

 - Due to the unpadded convolutions, the output image is smaller than the input by a constant border width.  *- U-Net -*